What is an Installment Agreement?

-TaxRise tax attorneys will also work with the IRS on your behalf to negotiate the best terms possible for your Installment Agreement.
+TaxRise tax attorneys will work with the IRS on your behalf to achieve the best terms possible for your Installment Agreement.
 They will not be bullied or tricked, plus they know what terminology and financial documentation the IRS wants.

-Our team have reduced monthly payments by over 80%, removed tax liens, stopped wage garnishments and bank levies all through carefully crafted cases and strong negotiations.
+Our team has reduced monthly payments by over 80%, removed tax liens, lifted wage garnishments and bank levies, all through carefully crafted cases and robust resolutions.

-If you’re interested to see if an Installment Agreement is right for you or if you would like to see if TaxRise can renegotiated your current Installment Agreement, give us a call at 833-419-RISE (7473).
+If you’re interested to see if an Installment Agreement is the best for you or if you would like to see if TaxRise can renegotiate your current Installment Agreement, give us a call at 833-419-RISE.

 Learn how easy it is to qualify for tax savings.